 Marianne continued, “I lived in Manhattan for more than 40 years and have had access to the very best surgeons.
 I had no doubts about Dr. Bhora.
 I am grateful I was able to have surgery with him close to my home in the Hudson Valley.”

 The thoracic surgeons at Nuvance Health are pioneers in the robotic technique, with the first thymectomy ever performed by Dr. Cliff Connery at Vassar Brothers Medical Center.
-Learn more about thoracic surgery at Nuvance Health.
+Learn more about thoracic tumor and cancer care at Nuvance Health.

 Disclaimer: The outcome of treatment for cancer varies from person to person.
 No individual results should be seen as typical.